-The Company has no significant exposure to fair value interest rate risk as the Company has no significant interestearning assets and interest-bearing liabilities subject to fixed interest rates.
+The Company has no significant exposure to fair value interest rate risk as the Company has no significant interest-earning assets and interest-bearing liabilities subject to fixed interest rates.

 The Company's interest-rate risk arises from its borrowings.
-Borrowings issued at variable rates expose the Company to cash flow interest-rate risk.
-As at 31 December 2016 and 2015, the Company's short-term borrowings and loans payable carry floating rates based on a certain index plus applicable premium.
+Borrowings obtained at variable rates expose the Company to cash flow interest-rate risk.
+As at 31 December 2017 and 2016, the Company's short-term borrowings and loans payable carry floating rates based on a certain index plus applicable premium.